 Singapore, with its big defensive guns, was considered invulnerable to attack.
-However, the guns, which used armor-piercing shells and the flat trajectories necessary to decimate an enemy fleet, were not designed to 8 FEB, thousands of Japanese troops began streaming across the narrow waterway and established several bridgeheads.
+However, the guns, which used armor-piercing shells and the flat trajectories necessary to decimate an enemy fleet, were not designed to the events of 8 FEB when thousands of Japanese troops began streaming across the narrow waterway and established several bridgeheads.
 Japanese engineers quickly repaired the causeway, and troops, tanks, and artillery began pouring on to Singapore.
 The Japanese pushed forward to Singapore City, capturing key British positions and splitting the Allied defenders into isolated groups.